 Insert the free end of the filament into the hole above the gear-looking wheels.

-Push the spring screw with your thumb and use your index finger to open up a part of the pressure mechanism.
-Then use your left hand to insert the filament between the feed wheels of the extruder and then release the pressure mechanism.
+Push the spring screw with your index finger and use your thumb to open up a part of the pressure mechanism.
+Then use your right hand to insert the filament between the feed wheels of the extruder and then release the pressure mechanism.